-7For the other years, we only have the average across all subjects officially reported by the Ministry of Education.
+&lt;sup>7For the other years, we only have the average across all subjects officially reported by the Ministry of Education.
 The problem with this measurement is that it is approximated.
 Thus, if we had this level of aggregation, in our estimation we would have to compare students with an average of 4.4 with students with an average of 4.5.
 Then, since students have around 10 subjects, this implies comparing students whose scores are different in all these subjects by 0.1 points on average, which would imply facing two different groups (treated versus control).
 Instead, our empirical strategy, which exploits Grade Retention Rule I, compares students who have differences in only one subject.

-8We do not have SIMCE information for those students who were attending 7th grade in 2007.
+$^8 \rm We$ do not have SIMCE information for those students who were attending 7th grade in 2007.
 Thus, most of our estimations do not consider this group.

-9We do not consider as crime the juvenile criminal cases where the verdict was not guilty.
+$^{9}$ We do not consider as crime the juvenile criminal cases where the verdict was not guilty.

-we give in Section 3.1.3, it is possible to see the information at individual level that we use as independent variables, namely, whether they had repeated a grade before, their attendance rate pre-2007, their scores on standardized tests, the level of education of their parents, the family income, and gender.
+use as independent variables, namely, whether they had repeated a grade before, their attendance rate pre-2007, their scores on standardized tests, the level of education of their parents, the family income, and gender.
 This table also shows the basic statistics of repeaters and non-repeaters in 2007; as we discuss later, these groups are rather different.